Interview with Prof.S.Maunaguru

 In 2004 with support of my wife Sitra and my students,I helped Dharmasiri Bandaranayake to stage his version of the play Trojan Women in Batticaloa.
 It was an uncertain time and many friends advised us not to bring a Sinhala play to Batticaloa.
 However both Dharmasiri and I were very keen to do this.
 During the performance the hall was totally crowded.
 Even though people couldn't understand Sinhala, people really appreciated the content and the production.
 During this visit there were suggestions to provide military protection to the Sinhala theatre troup.
 However both Dharmasiri and I agreed to keep the play and the performance within the civilian population.
 It was worrying times but we felt that doing this was a very important symbolic gesture to make.
 Dharmasiri Bandaranaike also screened his films in the Batticaloa Shanti Theatre.
 People in Batticaloa got an opportunity to learn about the ordinary Sinhala life and challenges.

 I was praising the marvellous acting of Mark Anthony and suddenly I heard a voice from the audience saying ' I am here'.
-He was living in London but had come to see the final performance of the workshop.
+He was living in

 It was a significant moment when old artists from two theatre traditions met after 40 years.